Anti-patterns, or how to break your balenaOS devices

 One of the most common issues moving from a project to a product is considering what is written to local disk.
 Often, either logs or important data are written locally but without giving thought to the data's lifecycle.
 It is important to ensure that some mitigations are in place to prevent any local storage from filling.
 Some examples include:

 - external logging service

 - logging only to stderr/stdout to take advantage of balenaEngine's built-in logging features

 If the data partition (

-/mnt/data) fills up completely, balenaEngine may not be able to restart the application container on device reboot, new application releases may fail to apply, and the only way to recover the device may be by deleting the application image through manual intervention, including loss of all data written to the container's file system (named volumes are preserved).
+/mnt/data) fills up completely, balenaEngine may not be able to restart the container on device reboot, new releases may fail to apply, and the only way to recover the device may be by deleting the image through manual intervention, including loss of all data written to the container's file system (named volumes are preserved).

 Excessive writes causing SD / Flash failure / corruption